inspired/cisco_ios/README.txt

 +++ 1.5.0 (2014-05-08)
 Features:
 * Added more fields to the data model
-* Added an Event Analysis Dashboard to Auditing using the new lookups from TA-cisco_networks.
+* Added an Event Analysis Dashboard to Auditing using the new lookups from TA-cisco_ios.
 * Auditing -> Best Practice Deviations has been removed
 * Map visualizations added to Security -> ACL